mmu-webdesign/l4-debug-and-selector/instructions.md

 ## Using classes in CSS

+### Organising our stylesheet

+Have a look at `complex.html` and `complex.css`.
+This code creates a complex layout using some code you might not be totally familiar with, but that's fine at the moment.
+The biggest problem with this code is that it's a mess: there is code styling the footer before the code styling the header!
+This makes the code difficult to read and understand.

+Could you:

+1. Reorganise the stylesheet to make it more readable.
+This may include adding comments to show when we move from one part of the page to another, e.g. from the header to the main page content.
+2. We have had some feedback from the client that needs doing.
+See below.

+* The 'test nav link' links in the header should be white text without underlines.
+You can use `text-decoration:none` in your CSS to do this.
+* The links in the text in the main content should be blue.
+* The social media links in the footer should be red.

+Add the relevant code to the stylesheet to create these styles.
+Use a combination of a class and element selector (e.g. `.page-footer ul`), related to the correct part of the page, to do this.

+You may also want to use the `:hover` pseudo class to add hover styles for the links in the text and in the footer.

+### Removing inline styles

 We are going to start with some badly written code and gradually improve it: our aim will be to make it as easy to read, easy to modify, and easy to reuse, as possible.

 1. Open the file `bad.html` from the folder you have downloaded in your editor.